Lao She: Rickshaw Boy

 His novel Rickshaw Boy (also known in the West as Camel Xiangzi or Rickshaw) was published in 1936.
 It describes the tragic life of a rickshaw-puller in Beijing of the 1920s, and revealed the tragedy of lower classes at that time through the narration of the rickshaw boy's story.
 Xiangzi is a stereotype of a social phenomenon: a peasant coming to the city and then turning to an urban tramp, experiencing spiritual crises of all kinds.
 Not only a problem of particular historical period, it is an all-pervasive one that persists throughout Chinese history.
 Reading the novel today reveals more about the contemporary Chinese society than the text itself.
 It is considered to be a classic of modern Chinese literature and a contribution to the genre of world literature about laborers.
-The publishing of the English translation of Rickshaw Boy has been a milestone for Lao She' international prestige.
-The English version Rickshaw Boy became a US bestseller in 1945; it was an unauthorized translation that added a bowdlerized happy ending to the story.
+Moreover, it was translated into English and sold in the USA.
+In 1945, an unauthorized translation that added a bowdlerized happy ending to the story was published and sold.
 In 1982, the original version was made into a film of the same title.